snoopy55619819/scheduler/README.md

 ## 2 - Using the application locally

 1. Fork/clone the [scheduler-api](https://github.com/snoopy55619819/scheduler-api) repo and follow steps there to setup the api server.
+Ensure to navigate to http://localhost:8001/api/debug/reset to reset the database after you get the api server running.

 2. Fork/Clone the [Interview Scheduler](https://github.com/snoopy55619819/scheduler) repo to your local device.
 ```js